taimoon/database-project/README.md

 3. insert inlist request
 4. insert outlist request

-The mysqlusingpython was to simulate the database under operation by generating random requests.
+The portDataRandomGenerator was to simulate the database under operation by generating random requests.
 It could be easily extend into a software. \
+Make sure that you install mysql python connector and getpass before running.
-Run mysqlusingpython, and key in your database password, press enter if you wish to run something.
+Run portDataRandomGenerator, and key in your database password, press enter if you wish to run something.